Humbleble/JavaTrainingRepo/mini-project-3/README.md

 # Basic E-Commerce Cart System

 This project implements a simple e-commerce cart system that allows users to add items to a cart, view the cart, and calculate the total price.
-The project is modularized, making it easy to maintain and extend.

 ## Features